 Tina’s warm style, bright clarity and supportive presence helps students recognize their deeper nature, both on the cushion and in daily life.
 She has a decades-long commitment to cultivating her own and others’ deep spiritual unfoldment while functioning in an embodied, worldly life.

 Dr. Rasmussen learned to meditate in 1976, at age 13.
 In 2003, after many years of practice in Buddhist and modern non-dual traditions, she was drawn to undertake an intensive year-long solo retreat during which a profound awakening to Reality occurred.
 In 2004, Tina took refuge with Tibetan Dzogchen teacher Tsoknyi Rinpoche, and was initiated into the Nyingma lineage.
 In 2005, Tina attended a 2-month retreat with Burmese meditation master Ven.
 Pa Auk Sayadaw, who ordained her as a Buddhist nun and gave her the dharma name “Ayya Pesala.”
-During the retreat, Tina became the first Western woman to complete the entire Samatha path in this lineage.
-Tina also took refuge with Tsoknyi Rinpoche, a Tibetan Dzogchen teacher, and was initiated into the Nyingma lineage.
+During the retreat, Tina became the first Western woman to complete the entire detailed Samatha path in this lineage.

 As an offering of gratitude to the dharma, Tina, along with Stephen Snyder, wrote the book, Practicing the Jhanas, which was later published by Shambhala Publications.
 In 2007, Tina became the first Western woman authorized by Ven.
 Pa Auk Sayadaw to teach.

 After these life-changing experiences, at first Tina felt a strong pull to become a “cave yogi” and turn away from householder life to abide in the peace of Truth.
 However, over time, the possibility functioning from realization while living in the dynamism of the modern world became a more compelling life’s path.
 Tina then began participating in the Diamond Approach, a contemporary wisdom path designed for householders, that integrates the psychological and the spiritual into one continuum for living “in the world but not of it.”
 Tina has been studied by Yale Neuroscience Lab for research on the effects of meditation on consciousness and the brain, has been featured in “Awakening Women,” Non-duality Magazine, Conscious TV, Buddha at the Gas Pump, Buddhist Geeks, GuruViking, After Awakening, the Imperfect Buddha, Rick Hanson’s Wednesday Meditation, and others.